KaleabeBelay/KaleabeBelay/README.md

 - 🤝 Handshake: https://kennesaw.joinhandshake.com/profiles/kaleabebelay

 ## ⚡ Fun Fact
-I enjoy producing content online and breaking down complex topics into simple ideas.
+I enjoy going to the gym and love listening to podcasts.